w3f/polkadot-wiki/docs/learn/learn-polkadot-opengov.md

   just for 5 min, the next time it enters, it must stay for 20 minutes (not 15 minutes).
 - If a referendum fails to be confirmed for at least the confirmation period, it fails, it does not go to the enactment period, and it must be resubmitted (see below).
+- The current approval must be above 50% for a referendum to pass, and the approval curve never goes below 50%.

 ![opengov-curves-pass](../assets/opengov-curves-nopass.png)

+Note that support may not increase monotonically as shown in the figure, as people might switch votes.

 Different Origins' tracks have different Confirmation Periods and requirements for approval and support.
 For additional details on the various origins and tracks, check out